ray-project/ray/doc/source/cluster/cloud.rst

     .. group-tab:: Aliyun

-        First, install the aliyun client package (``pip install aliyun-python-sdk-core aliyun-python-sdk-ecs``), then obtain the AccessKey pair of the Aliyun account as described in `the docs <https://www.alibabacloud.com/help/en/doc-detail/175967.htm>` and garnt AliyunECSFullAccess/AliyunVPCFullAccess permissions to the RAM user, set the AccessKey pair in yaml config file.
+        First, install the aliyun client package (``pip install aliyun-python-sdk-core aliyun-python-sdk-ecs``).
+Obtain the AccessKey pair of the Aliyun account as described in `the docs <https://www.alibabacloud.com/help/en/doc-detail/175967.htm>`__ and grant AliyunECSFullAccess/AliyunVPCFullAccess permissions to the RAM user.
+Finally, set the AccessKey pair in your cluster config file.

         Once the above is done, you should be ready to launch your cluster.
-The provided `ray/python/ray/autoscaler/aliyun/example-full.yaml </ray/python/ray/autoscaler/aliyun/example-full.yaml>`__ cluster config file will create a small cluster with an `ecs.n4.large` head node (on-demand) configured to autoscale up to two `ecs.n4.2xlarge` nodes.
+The provided `aliyun/example-full.yaml </ray/python/ray/autoscaler/aliyun/example-full.yaml>`__ cluster config file will create a small cluster with an ``ecs.n4.large`` head node (on-demand) configured to autoscale up to two ``ecs.n4.2xlarge`` nodes.

         Make sure your account balance is not less than 100 RMB, otherwise you will receive a `InvalidAccountStatus.NotEnoughBalance` error.